“Food has power. It could inspire, astonish, shock, excite, delight, and impress. It had the power to please me.”Anthony Bourdain

 Over our years of travel, some of the best interactions with the locals are around food.
 It is always amazing how locals light up when you ask what do you suggest?
 What is traditional?
 What is your favorite?
 A dower waiter, all of a sudden, becomes engaged.
 This was the case in our first meal in Croatia.

 We had landed late morning in Zagreb, but it was too early to get a room, and except for some airplane food, we were pretty hungry.
 When we inquired at the hotel of a place with traditional local food, they did not hesitate for a second and said Sofras.
 It was a Bosnian restaurant to the core.
+Not quite Croatian as hoped and we commented on that.
+They said it is very popular and loved by the locals.
+They advised us that there are influences of Bosnia in Croatian cuisine.
 The décor and the servers were in full traditional dress.
 We immediately got the sense this is not a place many tourists visit.